WhosNickDoglio/dagger-rules/docs/index.md

     // Use for vanilla dagger rules
     lintChecks("dev.whosnickdoglio:dagger-lint:<version>")

-    // Use for Anvil and vanilla dagger rules lintChecks("dev.whosnickdoglio:anvil-lint:<version>")
+    // Use for Anvil dagger rules
+    lintChecks("dev.whosnickdoglio:anvil-lint:<version>")

-    // Use for Hilt and vanilla dagger rules lintChecks("dev.whosnickdoglio:hilt-lint:<version>") }
+    // Use for Hilt rules
+    lintChecks("dev.whosnickdoglio:hilt-lint:<version>")
+}
 ```